Flower of Evil (Philippine TV series): Release

 The series was released first on Viu from June 23 to October 7, 2022, 48 hours before its television premiere on Kapamilya Channel, A2Z and Jeepney TV from June 25 to October 9, 2022.
 It is also released exclusively on iWantTFC and TFC IPTV on July 16, 2022, with the first 6 episodes, 48 hours before its broadcast in the United States and Canada.

 Re-run

-The series re-aired on Kapamilya Channel's Primetime Bida weeknight block, A2Z's A2Z Primetime, TV5's TodoMax Primetime Singko, and Jeepney TV's delayed telecast from November 7, 2022 to January 20, 2023, replacing A Family Affair and was replaced by Dirty Linen.
-It currently also has re-run on ALLTV beginning November 8, 2025, replacing the re-runs of the Philippine adaptation of What's Wrong with Secretary Kim.
+The series re-aired on Kapamilya Channel's Primetime Bida weeknight block, A2Z's A2Z Primetime, TV5's TodoMax Primetime Singko, and Jeepney TV's delayed telecast from November 7, 2022, to January 20, 2023, replacing A Family Affair and was replaced by Dirty Linen.
+It had also re-runs on ALLTV from November 8 to December 28, 2025, replacing the re-runs of the Philippine adaptation of What's Wrong with Secretary Kim.